Upabjojr/sympy/docs/modules/printing.rst

 (hline, vline, etc) together with a technique to use unicode automatically when possible.

-.. automodule:: diofant.printing.pretty.pretty
+.. automodule:: sympy.printing.pretty.pretty
    :members:

 CCodePrinter
 ------------

-.. module:: diofant.printing.ccode
+.. module:: sympy.printing.ccode

 This class implements C code printing (i.e. it converts Python expressions to strings of C code).